 What do I need to tell my doctor BEFORE I take Cortifoam?

 - If you have an allergy to hydrocortisone or any other part of Cortifoam (hydrocortisone rectal foam).

-- If you have any of these health problems: Bowel block, fistulas, holes, sores, or wounds on the rectal area, or irritation of the lining of the belly.
+- If you have any of these health problems: Bowel block; fistula; a fungal infection; holes, sores, or wounds on the rectal area; peritonitis; or recent bowel surgery.

 This is not a list of all drugs or health problems that interact with Cortifoam (hydrocortisone rectal foam).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Cortifoam (hydrocortisone rectal foam) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Cortifoam?

 - Tell all of your health care providers that you take Cortifoam (hydrocortisone rectal foam).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Talk with your doctor before you use other drugs or products on your skin.

 - Do not put on cuts, scrapes, or damaged skin.